Understanding CMMC 2.0

 Utilize Technology Solutions

-Invest in technology solutions that facilitate compliance, such as the Trout Access Gate, which can provide Zero Trust network security and compliance monitoring.
+Invest in technology solutions that facilitate compliance, particularly tools that provide Zero Trust network segmentation, access control enforcement, and automated compliance evidence collection.

 Engage with Experts